 - Julie Axelrod

-Julie Axelrod serves as the Chief Litigation Counsel for the Center for Immigration Studies and manages the Center's litigation.
+Julie Axelrod serves as the Director of Litigation for the Center for Immigration Studies.
 Her specialities are environmental and Freedom of Information Act (FOIA) litigation.
 A firm believer in government transparency and a native Californian, she has always had an acute sense of the widely unacknowledged but detrimental effects of out of control immigration on American communities.
 She is dedicated to uncovering those impacts, particularly on the environment.
 Ms. Axelrod developed and filed the nation’s first challenges to the Department of Homeland Security’s procedures under the National Environmental Policy Act (NEPA) for failing to consider the environmental impact of its immigration policies.

 She has served in the Environmental Protection Agency (EPA) as Senior Advisor for the Associate Administrator for the Office of Policy, where her portfolio included NEPA compliance, permitting policy, and FOIA.
 At the EPA, she further developed her NEPA expertise working on an update to the EPA's NEPA regulations under a mandate from the Council for Environmental Quality, and the EPA review process of Environmental Impact Statements under Section 309 of the Clean Air Act.